souvikcseiitk/gate_cse_gpt/README.md

 * You need to have python 3.10 or more.
 You may download it from here: [Python](https://www.python.org/downloads/)
 * Download and Install [Pip](https://pip.pypa.io/en/stable/installation/)
 * Make an OpenAI account, go and get your free API token worth 5 Dollars from [here](https://platform.openai.com/api-keys) `https://platform.openai.com/api-keys`
-* Check if you have enough balance, as in many cases, the balance is zero from the start.
+* Check if you have enough balance, as in many cases, the balance is zero from the start itself.
 [This page of your OpenAI](https://platform.openai.com/usage) should look like this:

     <img src="assets/usage.png" alt="Image" width="600"/>